 Welcome back to the Health Benefits of Sauna series, where we discuss the different wellbeing enhancing aspects of the Finnish sauna experience.
 Part two of the series addresses sauna’s numerous effects on your body’s activities.
-Did you know that sauna has been proven to positively affect people’s longevity?
+Did you know that sauna affects positively people’s longevity?

 Sitting in the sauna strengthens and speeds up both blood flow and pulse in the same vein as exercise.
 Simultaneously, it also shelters the heart.
-That is why committing to sauna bathing offers permanent and powerful protection from serious conditions concerning cardiac health and allows the maintenance of one’s wellbeing, even amidst limitations in life situation or physical ableness.
-On the other hand, doing moderately heavy physical activity ahead of taking a sauna makes it an even more effective guardian of the body.
+That is why committing to sauna bathing offers permanent and powerful protection from serious conditions concerning cardiac health.
+It also allows the maintenance of one’s wellbeing, even amidst limitations in life situation or physical ableness.
+On the other hand, doing moderately heavy physical activity ahead of going to sauna makes it an even more effective guardian of the body.

 Laukkanen’s study shows numerous positive effects

-In recent years, especially research projects lead by cardiologist Jari Laukkanen have shown how sauna as a routine serves a lengthtier and healthier life.
-The results indicate that amongst middle-aged men who go to sauna 4-7 times a week, the probability of suffering from hypertension or fatal cardiovascular conditions – such as coronary heart disease – is about half the risk carried by those who pop into the heat only once every 7 days.
+In recent years, especially research projects lead by cardiologist Jari Laukkanen have shown how sauna as a routine serves a longer and healthier life.
+The results indicate that among middle-aged men who go to sauna 4-7 times a week, the probability of suffering from hypertension or fatal cardiovascular conditions – such as coronary heart disease – is about half the risk compared to those who pop into the heat only once every 7 days.